Categories

 Correctly storing the refrigerator.

-Once you’ve safely transported your refrigerator to your storage location, it’s important to store it properly to avoid damage and ensure that it remains in good working condition.
+Once you’ve safely transported your refrigerator to your storage location, it’s important to prepare and store it properly to avoid damage and ensure that it remains in good working condition.

 Here are some tips to help you do just that: